 I came up with the concept of the Smart Vent while trying to solve a problem in my own home.
 I had very tall ceilings and one air vent above my bed to provide conditioned air for my bedroom.
 I desperately wanted a way to control the vent and airflow with my smartphone.

 3) How near are we from fully smart homes?

 I believe we still have some time before we will have fully smart homes.
 Over the past few years, we have seen individual products, like ours, developed to solve a specific pain points in the home.
 Now we are seeing successful products integrate together when the combined functionality is greater than the sum of its parts.
 A great example is our integration with Nest.
-Smart Thermostat only provide one point of control for an entire home’s HVAC needs.
-Our Smart Vents on the other hand do a great job of intelligently redistributing airflow, but if the HVAC system isn’t running, we can’t provide immediate relief for our customers.
-When vents and thermostats work together, the customer receives and overall better experience.
+Smart Thermostat only provides one point of control for an entire home’s HVAC needs.
+Our Smart Vents, on the other hand, do a great job of intelligently redistributing airflow, but if the HVAC system isn’t running, we can’t provide immediate relief for our customers.
+When vents and thermostats work together, the customer receives an overall better experience.